MCT oil converts fat into fuel for better brain power

 - Cytidine: a precursor compound to uridine, a nootropic nucleoside demonstrated to enhance synaptic plasticity and membrane phospholipid status.

-Similar to MCT oil, citicoline is a brain energizer that works without the crash of stimulants.
+Similar to MCT oil, citicoline is a brain energizer product that works without the crash of stimulants.
 Likewise, citicoline nourishes brainpower with building block micronutrients that uniquely support optimal brain metabolism and regeneration.

 More on Mind Lab Pro® Citicoline here.